18F/bpa-DOL-WHD-14-c/DoLaBPA_14cDraftRFP.md

 - All users shall be authenticated and authorized so that only authorized users have access.
 - To ensure that full social security numbers (SSN) are not reviewable, part of the (SSN) on the certificate shall be masked.
 - PII shall be secure and kept from exposure to unauthorized users.
-- As a WHD user I want the 14(c) system that adapts quickly to changing policies and procedures so that I am not dependent on expensive and long term IT improvements. (aspirational recommend deleting or moving to a different section like background)
 - CPS database shall be expanded to capture all information so that WHD will get all necessary fields.
 - Work with DOL's Office of Chief Information Officer in order for the System to receive Authority to Operate
 - Must interface with DB2